 We want you to excel in your studies at Indiana University.
 We understand that sometimes you need help with a course or two, so we keep a list of students who offer tutoring assistance.
 Each of these students earned a B+ or better in the courses they tutor and have a minimum 3.0 cumulative GPA.

 Whether or not these tutors request compensation is on an individual basis, and any arrangements are to be made between the tutor and the tutee.
-Below are courses for which we have tutors available—if you’d like more information, we have the student tutors list at the front desk in O’Neill room 240, the Undergraduate Program Office.
+Below are courses for which we have tutors available—if you would like more information, you will find the full list in the student portal.

-- SPEA-V 246: Elements of Government and Nonprofit Financial Accounting Cycle
+- V246: Elements of Government and Nonprofit Financial Accounting Cycle

 Need help with registration, transfer courses, and academic policies?
 Check out these resources.